gabrieldansereau/ms_downscaling_metawebs/README.md

 measures presented here are first computed over the predicted communities and networks obtained when downscaling the metaweb, then summarized across the ecoregions (taking the median within each ecoregion).
-They are not a direct prediction of the measure itself (e.g., we do not present a prediction of actual species richness at each location).
+They are not a direct prediction of the measure itself (*e.g.*, we do not present a prediction of actual species richness at each location).
 Expected ecoregion richness ([@Fig:ecoregion_measures]A) and expected number of links ([@Fig:ecoregion_measures]B) displayed similar distributions with a latitudinal